econ-owais/econ-owais/README.md

 - 🧾 Design bilingual outreach materials for economics programs
 - 🛠️ Troubleshoot Shiny app deployment and dropdown optimization
 - 🎨 Ensure font authenticity in certificates and posters
 - 📈 Transform raw data into actionable insights for planners

 ---

-## 💻 Current Focus & Collaboration

-### 🔍 Current Project
-**Pakistan Development Indicators Dashboard**
-🔗 View Project

-### 📚 Learning & Skill Expansion
-Advanced R, Stata, SPSS, Tableau, SQL, and Python

-### 🤝 Open to Collaborate On
-- R programming for economics
-- Structured economic modeling
-- Bilingual outreach tools
-- Dashboard design for public sector impact

----